 The most important factor in choosing a denomination and a church is if it teaches the Bible without compromise, especially in its proclamation of the gospel of Jesus Christ for the salvation of sinners.
 Secondary factors some may consider include the location, size, and history of a denomination or church.

 What questions should a person ask about a denomination or church’s beliefs?
 What about a church’s ministries – why are they important?
 There are also other factors to consider, even if they aren’t primary.
 Keep reading to learn more.

 Choosing a denomination based on its beliefs

-At it’s core, Christianity is a set of beliefs about God, people, and the universe that are expressed through faith in Jesus Christ, relationships with other people, and in certain ways of behaving that conform to God’s nature and character.
+At its core, Christianity is a set of beliefs about God, people, and the universe that are expressed through faith in Jesus Christ, relationships with other people, and in certain ways of behaving that conforms to God’s nature and character.
 (Also see Which Version of the Bible Do Different Denominations Use?)

 Though Christianity is rooted in historical events like the creation of the universe and the death and resurrection of Christ, the Bible teaches that faith is necessary to please God.

 “And without faith it is impossible to please him, for whoever would draw near to God must believe that he exists and that he rewards those who seek him.”Hebrews 11:6 (ESV)

 What a person believes matters greatly in Christianity.
 The two greatest commandments according to Christ (e.g. Mark 12:28-34) are to love God and love other people.
 (Also see Do All Denominations Believe in the 10 Commandments?)